 For further details, please see Uploading texts elements to the text library

-Texts for Word can be used in Outlook as well, however, Outlook default text formatting is handled differently than in Word.
+Text elements for Word can be used in Outlook as well, however Outlook does not automatically apply text formatting in the way which Word does.

 For further details, please see Uploading texts for Outlook